GridGain-Demos/compute_job_demo/README.md

 for each buyer that reside on that host.
 Then each buyer's total spend
 is calculated and subsequently updated into the BUYER_TOTAL_SPEND
 table.
 This demonstrates the value of compute jobs by executing soley
-against local data!
+against local data on each host!

 ## Environment
 This project have been built using Maven version 3.8.7
 This code has been compiled using Java version 11.0.20
 To build this project simply check out the project, navigate
-into the project directory and execute "mvn package"
+into the project directory and execute "mvn clean package"

 ## Arguments
 The program supports either no arguments or